 The latest meeting agendas and minutes, as well as the

 video recordings of previous Public Market Advisory Commission meetings are available online.

+We have temporarily suspended taking 2021 applications due to our current social distancing needs.
+Please check back later.
 Prior to completing a market vendor application, please read the Applicant FAQs, which contains important information about the application process, fees, license requirements, and answers to other application questions.
-The Ann Arbor Farmers Market welcomes innovative food and artisan businesses to apply.
+The Ann Arbor Farmers Market welcomes farms, as well as food and artisan businesses to apply.

-We especially encourage applications for the following products categories for the 2019 market season:
+We especially encourage applications for the product categories below.